tipishev/python_debugging_workshop/README.md

 Finally, print is ofthen used to see if the code runs at all.
 It's such a waste, Python has a 3-character built-in for that.

+One more argument for using a debugger is that you can easily look into runtime of not only your code, but also the one of 3rd parties, like Django and celery.

 * the Redneck Breakpoint

 1/0